ATTENTION: PLEASE READ CAREFULLY

-Since March, all patients and staff receive a mask when they enter Cook County Health hospitals and clinics and are required to wear them.
+Since March, all patients and staff are required to wear a mask when they enter Cook County Health hospitals and clinics.
+Bandanas, masks with valves or gaiters are not allowed.
+Cook County Health distributes masks upon entry.

 Your mask should cover your nose and your mouth and rest under your chin.
 It should not be hanging around your neck or arm or under your nose.
 Avoid touching the mask while using it.
 To remove the mask, remove it from behind the ears and do not touch the front of the mask.

 To protect our patients and staff, visitors are not permitted at Cook County Health locations, except in cases that have been pre-approved by a Cook County Health manager including:

 Critically ill and end-of-life care patients.
 Some patients may have a limited number of visitors as determined by hospital administration and must remain in the room during the visit.

 Elective and same day surgical patients – caregiver or escort allowed due to the administration of anesthesia to a patient.

 Pediatric patients accompanied by a parent or legal guardian.